adamjforster/manager-readme/README.md

 I want feedback from you.
 If you think I'm making mistakes I need to know so I can address them.
 If you think I'm doing something well it's just as important that you share that.
 I can't promise that I'll always act on it, but I can promise that I'll always listen.

-I prefer to give and receive feedback face-to-face (Zoom), but if you don't then Slack or email is also fine.
+I prefer to give and receive feedback face-to-face (video), but if you don't then a Teams message or email is also fine.

 ## My schedule

 My typical working hours are 07:45 - 16:15.
 I always take an hour's lunch, normally at 12:00.
 On Tuesdays I work from the office, I usually arrive around 08:45 and leave around 16:45.
 I care deeply about work-life balance.
-I don't read my emails or Slack out-of-hours, so if you need me urgently please call or text.
+I don't read my emails or Teams messages out-of-hours, so if you need me urgently please call or text.

 ## My interests